Mayocos/alx-pre_course/README.md

-My first coding in alx
+My first coding is successful